-Racing Australia

-Level 1

-400 Epsom Road

-Flemington VIC 3031

-Telephone: 1800 954 143
+Racing Australia Level 1 400 Epsom Road Flemington VIC 3031 Telephone: 1800 954 143 licensing@racingaustralia.horse

-licensing@racingaustralia.horse

-OFFICE USE ONLY

-Received date: Reviewed by: Application Comp

-Probity Check: Payment received Date of Approval:
+OFFICE USE ONLY Received date: Reviewed by: Application Comple Probity Check: Payment received Date of Approval:

-Title: First Name: Surname: D.O.B.: Contact Number ir a Australia: Email: Home Address: Provide an Aust tralian postal address for the issuing of your Inder ntification Card.
-This Card will permit entry to the Racecours e, Scales and Horse Areas.
-Next of Kin (contac Full Name: ct in an emergency) Next of Kin Phone No.1: Next of Kin Relationship: Next of Kin Phone No.2:
+Personal Details (all field s must be complete ed): Title: First Name: Surname: D.O.B.: Contact Number in Australia: Email: Home Address: Provide an Australian postal address ior the issuing of your Inder ntification Card.
+This Card will p ermit entry to the Racecour se, Scales and Horse Areas.
+Next of Kin (contact in an emergency) Full Name: Next of Kin Phone No.1: Next of Kin Relationship: Next of Kin Phone No.2: 2 Supporting Documents: I confirm that I have provided the following: rainer; I confirm that my current Australian Visa status is (please tick one option): N/A FOR NZ APPLICANTS I have applied for Visa Type Date of Australian Visa that permits method the following Australian Visa an Application

-Supporting Documents:

-I confirm that I have provided the following: a Racing Clearance from the Racing Authority with a copy of my International Bank Details form (includ a copy of my Passport; and a colour passport-size photo.
-I confirm that my current Australian Visa status is (please tick one option): N/A FOR NZ APPLICANTS I currently hold an Australian Visa that permits me t I have applied for the following Australian Visa and Visa Type Date of Application I confirm that I have read and understood the enclosed attachments: Notices to Trainers; and Banned Substances Information Sheet.
+Notices to Trainers; and

+Banned Substances Information Sheet.